TheDuck314/halite2018/README.md

 My process for finding improvements was a combination of close analysis of replays in fluorine to find things I could be doing better, and running large batches of self-play games on a spot AWS c5.18xlarge instance to test changes.
 I only committed changes that looked clearly better in self-play, or were even in self-play and I had a strong belief would help against real opponents online.

+To determine the replays to analyze, I had a script that would download my online games and make a table of my losses categorized by 2p vs 4p/opponent/map size, and sorted by `(winner halite) / (my halite)`.
+Then I would look at the worst losses.

 ## Bot details

 For anyone interested, here are details of how the various systems worked in my bot.
 You can also try reading `bots/41_aleph4/MyBot.cpp` itself; it is not very clean but I tend to write lots of comments explaining to myself how each piece of code is going to work, so it might be possible to make sense of it.